NehalSinghal/beautifulmindmaps/index.md

 ## Mind Mapping for Organizational Capacity Enhancement

-### How/what way one can use this mapping for individual/organizational development/capacity building?
+### In depth view of using Mind Mapping for individual/organizational capacity enhancement.

 1. Organization can be seen in two different levels, Individual and Collective.
 Individual capacity enhancement is covered above.
 2. Collective capacity enhancement by building and strengthening of team spirit.